Skip to content

 4. Sweet Chili Sauce

-It works great as a dipping sauce for crab cakes or crab rangoon.
+It works great as a dipping sauce for crab cakes or crab rangoon, especially if you want to buy chilli oil by Umami Papi that delivers the perfect balance of heat and sweetness.

 5. Aioli